Updated: Jun 23

-She brings a wealth of experience and love to Kanuka Yoga Space.
+Megan brings a wealth of experience and love to Kanuka Yoga Space.
 She received her yoga training and health/wellness education at Wellpark College.
 We think she's an amazing fit for Kanuka and our yoga community... here's why:

-We love your outdoorsy adventurous vibe - how does this influence your yoga practice?
-I love Nature and find it easily draws me out of my thinking mind and into ever deepening presence and communion.
+Tell Us How Your Love For Nature Influences Your Yoga Practice...
+"I love Nature and find it easily draws me out of my thinking mind and into ever deepening presence and communion.

 It feels instinctive to access connection to spirit.
 This makes being in Nature, outside and within myself ... feel sacred, inspired and in-flow.
 I am constantly drawn to Being in this space.
 And wanting to live in a Tree house with all the animal friends...